domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 export default RandomJSXComponent
 ```

 The `useContext` function returns the value provided by the nearest rendered `Provider` for that context type.
 Since we are calling `useContext` with `myContext` as a parameter, then the provider that will be searched for in the component tree of our app is `myContext.Provider`.
-However, since `myContext.Provider` is not rendered anywhere in our app, then the `myContext.Provider` will not be found.
+However, since `myContext.Provider` is not rendered anywhere in our app, then `myContext.Provider` will not be found.
 In the case of a provider not being found, `useContext` will return the default value that was specified in the `createContext` call.
 In our example, since we did not specify a default value, the value returned from our `useContext` call will be undefined.

 ```jsx
 import React, { createContext, useContext } from "react"